Children of all ages are interested in flying toys, and drones make great gifts for kids! That’s why we wanted to review

 • sUAS: Short term for “unmanned aircraft system” that describes aircraft powered by batteries for the purpose of flying, and are usually large enough to be picked up by two people minimum.

 There are many different types of drones out there, but the ones listed above are generally used for recreational and hobby purposes, so we will only list those for the time being.
-Whether it’s RC toys for younger kids, such as drones for 6-year- olds or remote control boats for kids, we’ve got you covered.
+Whether it’s remote control drones for kids, such as drones for 6-year- olds or remote control boats for kids, we’ve got you covered.

 The Range and Battery Life of Drones

 Each drone has a different range and battery life, so not all will be the same.
 For example, the DJI Phantom 3 Advanced drone has a range of 3 miles, while the Quadcopter Condor has a battery life of up to 90 minutes long.

 You can decide which kids drone for you based on the range, battery life, etc. Some shopping around will definitely be needed, which we can help you with!